creativelifeform/three-nebula/README.md

 **Three Proton** is a magical, WebGL based 3D particle engine that has been designed to work in concert with [`three.js`](https://github.com/mrdoob/three.js).
 It is based on the [Proton](https://github.com/a-jie/Proton) particle engine library and shares much of its API.

-Check out examples at [https://rohan-deshpande.github.io/three-proton/](https://rohan-deshpande.github.io/three-proton/)
+Check out the examples and API reference documentation at [https://rohan-deshpande.github.io/three-proton/](https://rohan-deshpande.github.io/three-proton/)

 ## Features